-We may need to know: Using a paddle of your choice, understand the advantages and limitations.
-How can we use different parts of our body for an efficient forward paddling technique?
+We may need to know: How can we use different parts of our body for an efficient forward paddling technique?
 How can we maintain our technique over long periods?
-Which environmental conditions might have an effect on our forward paddling?
-How can we adapt our forward paddling technique for different conditions?
+How might winds over force 4 and tides over 2 knots affect our forward paddling?
+What other advanced conditions might affect our forward paddling?
+How can we adapt our forward paddling technique for these conditions?
 How can we adapt our paddling style for continual and efficient forward paddling?
+Do we understand the advantages and limitations of different styles of paddles?